mobidata-bw/x2gbfs/docs/mappings/fleetster_gbfs_2.3_mapping.md

 # Fleetster to GBFS Mapping

-This document map Fleetster's sharing API to GBFS.
+This document maps Fleetster's sharing API to GBFS.

 # Reference version